proycon/folia/docs/src/index.rst

 ~~~~~~~~~~~~~~~
 .. _identifiers:

-Many elements in the FoLiA take an identifier by which the element is uniquely identifiable.
+Many elements in FoLiA take an identifier by which the element is uniquely identifiable.
 This makes referring to any
 part of a FoLiA document easy.
 Identifiers should be unique in the entire document, and ideally within the entire corpus
 collection if you have multiple documents, though that is a recommendation and not enforced.
 The ID can be anything that
 qualifies as a valid ID according to the XML standard, that is, it is a non-colonized name (NCName) that starts with
 either a letter or an underscore and contains none other than letters, digits, underscores, hyphens and periods.
 A well
-proven convention for IDs is of a cumulative nature, in which you append the element name, a period, and a sequence
+proven *convention* for IDs is of a cumulative nature, in which you append the element name, a period, and a sequence
 number, to the identifier of a parent element higher in the hierarchy.
 Identifiers are always encoded in the ``xml:id``
 attribute.